Description of generalized isomonodromic deformations of rank two linear differential equations using apparent singularities: Introduction

 Let $D$ be the effective divisor on $\mathbb{P}^1$ defined as

 Let $E$ be a rank $2$ vector bundle on $\mathbb{P}^1$.
 Let $\nabla \colon E \rightarrow E \otimes \Omega_{\mathbb{P}^1}^1(D)$ be a connection on $E$ with the polar divisor $D$.
 We call such pairs $(E,\nabla)$ {\it connections}.
 Remark that we can shift the degree of the vector bundle $E$ by arbitrary integers by applying some natural operations (twisting by rank one meromorphic connections and birational bundle modifications, called {\it canonical transformations}, {\it elementary transformations}, or {\it Hecke modifications}).
 In this paper, we assume that the degree of the vector bundle is $1$.
 If $H^1(\mathbb{P}^1, E^{\vee})=0$, then we have $E\cong \mathcal{O}_{\mathbb{P}^1}\oplus \mathcal{O}_{\mathbb{P}^1}(1)$.
 Here $E^{\vee}$ is the dual of the vector bundle $E$.
 If there exists a family of connections of degree $1$, then there exists a Zariski open subset of the parameter space such that this open subset parametrizes connections with the bundle type $\mathcal{O}_{\mathbb{P}^1}\oplus \mathcal{O}_{\mathbb{P}^1}(1)$.
 For connections with the bundle type $\mathcal{O}_{\mathbb{P}^1}\oplus \mathcal{O}_{\mathbb{P}^1}(1)$, we can define {\it apparent singularities} of the connections and also we can define dual parameters for the apparent singularities.
-By the apparent singularities and dual parameters, we may give a map form a moduli space of connections with the bundle type $\mathcal{O}_{\mathbb{P}^1}\oplus \mathcal{O}_{\mathbb{P}^1}(1)$ to $\mathrm{Sym}^{(n-3)}(\mathbb{C}^2)$.
+By the apparent singularities and dual parameters, we may give a map from a moduli space of connections with the bundle type $\mathcal{O}_{\mathbb{P}^1}\oplus \mathcal{O}_{\mathbb{P}^1}(1)$ to $\mathrm{Sym}^{(n-3)}(\mathbb{C}^2)$.
 On the other hand, Diarra--Loray \cite[Section 6]{DF} gave global normal forms of the connections with the bundle type $\mathcal{O}_{\mathbb{P}^1}\oplus \mathcal{O}_{\mathbb{P}^1}(n-2)$, whose connection matrices are companion matrices.
 By this normal form, we may construct a family of connections with bundle type $\mathcal{O}_{\mathbb{P}^1}\oplus \mathcal{O}_{\mathbb{P}^1}(1)$ parametrized by a Zariski open subset of $\mathrm{Sym}^{(n-3)}(\mathbb{C}^2)$.
 By this family, we have a map from the Zariski open subset of $\mathrm{Sym}^{(n-3)}(\mathbb{C}^2)$ to the moduli space of connections.
 Finally, we have a birational correspondence between the moduli space of connections and $\mathrm{Sym}^{(n-3)}(\mathbb{C}^2)$.
 Our point of view is that this birational correspondence gives coordinates on (a Zariski open set of) the moduli space of connections.
 In this paper, we consider the generalized isomonodromic deformations (integrable deformations) of connections.
 We may regard the generalized isomonodromic deformations as vector fields on the moduli space of connections.
 The main purpose of this paper is giving explicit description of generalized isomonodromic deformations by using these coordinates.
-Here we assume that the leading coefficients of the Laurent expansions of the connections at each singular point are not scalar matrix.
-So the leading coefficients are not necessary semi-simple.
-(If any leading coefficients are semi-simple, then the generalized isomonodromic deformations of this family of connections corresponds to the Jimbo--Miwa--Ueno equations.)
-In this paper, we call a singular point of a connection \textit{irregular} if the order of the pole at the singular point is greater than $1$.
-We call an irregular singular point of a connection \textit{unramified} if the leading coefficient is semi-simple.
-We call an irregular singular point of a connection \textit{ramified} if the leading coefficient is a non trivial Jordan block.
-In other words, the leading coefficient has a single eigenvalue with multiplicity $2$ but is not scalar.
+Here the eigenvalues of the leading coefficients of the Laurent expansions of the connections at each irregular singular point are not necessarily distinct.
+(If any leading coefficients have distinct eigenvalues respectively, then the generalized isomonodromic deformations of this family of connections corresponds to the Jimbo--Miwa--Ueno equations).
+That is, we will consider not only \textit{unramified irregular singular points} (Definition \ref{2021.11.12.15.16_2} below) but also \textit{ramified irregular singular points} (Definition \ref{2021.11.12.15.16} below).